-To focus this broad topic area, this report considers critical issues to address gaps in the current bodies of knowledge and practice that together present compelling challenges.
 The applied research examines three phases of the resilience lifecycle: readiness, rapid response, and resilient recovery.
 All of these phases provide the opportunity to use administrative controls, including procurement, contracting, and project delivery methods, to yield important gains for transportation professionals who wish to unlock the power of improving system outcomes and reduce risks for the transportation agency.

 NCHRP 08-107 used several data collection methods.
 The literature review formed a picture of the current research in transportation administration, disaster resilience, and concurrent, regional emergencies.
 Case studies were conducted in Washington State, the central U.S. earthquake region (New Madrid Seismic Zone), the greater Miami metropolitan area, Colorado, and the U.S. Virgin Islands.
-The case studies provided the fulcrum through which the critical issue areas were analyzed, and shaped many of the research questions and recommendations captured in this Final Report (Report) and presented in the Guidebook.
+The case studies provided the fulcrum through which the Guidebook's critical issue areas were analyzed, and shaped many of the research questions and recommendations in the Guidebook.

 Applied research included a multi-variate statistical analysis (MVSA) to identify statistically significant relationships between procurement and contracting methods and compliance with Federal rules involving project delivery.
 Research included a Disaster Practitioner Cadre Survey (survey) of over 100 emergency management and disaster resilience professionals, most of whom have spent an average of 7 or more years responding to disasters of all scales.
 The survey provided outstanding trend data, as well as a snapshot of the strengths and weaknesses in rapid response and resilient recovery that were observed after hundreds of disasters over the last two decades.
 In addition, technical experts in emergency management were convened at an optional symposium that took place during a residency of FEMA's Emergency Management Executive Academy (Cohort IV) that delved into consequences and cascading impacts associated with multi-hazards, including human-caused events.
-Reports from the field capture interview feedback from transportation administrators who found themselves in key executive and management roles following concurrent, regional emergencies, and offer candid advice to peers to help bring Guidebook content to life for the user.
-This qualitative feedback is also included in this Report.
+Reports from the field capture interview feedback from transportation administrators who found themselves in key executive and management roles following concurrent, regional emergencies, and offer candid advice to peers.

-Together, NCHRP 08-107 applied research methods yielded 8 critical issue areas in relation to concurrent regional emergencies and disasters:
+Together, these research methods yielded 8 critical issue areas explored in the Guidebook in relation to concurrent regional emergencies and disasters:

 - DOT Emergency Plan Coordination

 - Scope and Scale

 - Prioritization and Capacity

 - Flexible Arrangements

 - Innovative Delivery

 - Audit and Other Risks

 - Policy and Funding

 - Other Relevant Considerations

 - Social Dimensions

-- Cyber Incidents
+- o Cyber Incidents

-- Pandemics and COVID-19
+- o Pandemics and COVID-19

-The findings of the applied research emphasize the importance of using time available during normal operating conditions (also described as "blue skies") to plans for concurrent, regional emergencies and disasters.
+The Guidebook findings emphasized the importance of using time available during normal operating conditions (also described as "blue skies") to plans for concurrent, regional emergencies and disasters.
 Over and over again, the research pointed to a few critical success factors such as: